anindyaranindya-beep/ieee-utd-sscs-alu-onboaring/README.md

 **The goal is to design the hardware correctly — not merely to satisfy a small set of specific test vectors.**

+---

+## Simulation Submission

+After completing your ALU implementation and running the provided testbench, please capture a screenshot of your **simulated waveforms**.

+Your waveform should clearly show the relevant ALU inputs, `ALUControl`, `Result`, and status flags during simulation.

+**Please attach your simulated waveform screenshot to the submission form along with your final RTL submission.**